Medically reviewed by Drugs.com. Last updated on Apr 28, 2020.

 Use: Labeled Indications

-Chronic obstructive pulmonary disease: Maintenance treatment of airflow obstruction in patients with chronic obstructive pulmonary disease (COPD), including chronic bronchitis and/or emphysema.
+Chronic obstructive pulmonary disease: Maintenance treatment of patients with COPD.

 Hypersensitivity to umeclidinium or any component of the formulation; severe hypersensitivity to milk proteins